canlab/builder/docs/index.md

 ---

 Welcome to the documentation for the [Experiment Container Builder]({{ site.repo }}) template.
-This documentation and associated repository will help you to turn your static behavioral experiments into tested, reproducible containers to share with others, or you can select from our [container library](https://expfactory.github.io/experiments).
+This documentation and associated repository will help you to turn your static behavioral experiments into tested, reproducible containers to share with others, or you can select from our [experiment library](https://expfactory.github.io/experiments).

 We are going to be combining three technologies to handle each of the following: